urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

 Up until now the transmitted message has been a sine wave of frequency $$ f_m $$.
 You will now simulate transmitting a Frequency Shift Keying (FSK) signal by transmitting a square waveform (which is an FSK pattern of `101010...`).

 The integral of a square waveform is a triangular waveform with the same frequency as the square waveform.
-So for frequency modulation with a square wave, we can skip doing the intagral and simply use a triangular waveform.
+So for frequency modulation with a square wave, we can skip doing the integral and simply use a triangular waveform.

 - Change the *Signal Source* block to output a triangular waveform of frequency $$ f_m $$.

 - With the *File Sink* block disabled, execute the flowgraph and observe the various plots.
 Adjust the sliders so that $$ f_m $$ is 2 kHz see how it impacts the transmitted signal.

-- The following figures show $$ m(t)$$  and $$ s(t) $$ with a message frequency of 5 kHz.
+- The following figures show $$ m(t)$$  and $$ s(t) $$ with a message frequency of 2 kHz.

   ![fmtx_m-of-t-square-scope.png](./figures/fmtx_m-of-t-square-scope.png)<br>
   __*$$ m(t) $$ with default values in time domain*__